biati-digital/alfred-calculate-anything/README.md

 ### px,em,rem,pt Options

 The following options are available.
-Simply launch Alfred, type `calculate configure` and select any of the options below.
+Simply launch Alfred, type `ca` and select any of the options below.
 [View the configuration section for more info](#configuration).

 - **Set base pixels** The base pixels for calculations (the value must be in px), for example **16px**